Phu255/Nabilarobe-store/README.md

 - Click the item in the Homepage ,it link to Product#show that item

+- Choose type of color of product#show when add it to cart (add more option style of product color,images,price by JS)

 ***` What I need to practice more :

 - Upload app to Heroku (Ubuntu ,NodeJs problem but still can't fix )